Globers-Team/.github/profile/README.md

 Globers Team is a game studio driven by Szypob and Glob.
 We are making a few games.
 For example:
-- Glob Shooter
+- Glob Shooter 2
-- Blacksmith Simulator
-- SCP: The Recontainment Mission

-We listen to our Community!
-If you want to join it: https://discord.gg/SWv9Su6GEj Remember, we want Your suggestions!
+We do not listen to our Community!
+Remember, we don't want your suggestions!

-Our website is: https://globers-team.github.io
+Our website is: https://globers-team.github.io s